 Also, cord blood stem cells are characterized as multipotent, because they are capable of differentiating into numerous stem cell types, including neurons, hepatic cells, and circulating cell types.

-Medical Applications for Umbilical Cord Blood Stem Cells
+Technical Advantages of Umbilical Cord Blood Stem Cells

 Umbilical cord blood stem cells are often induced into cells found within the blood and lymph (immune) systems, such as red blood cells, white blood cells, and platelets.
 The ability of cord blood stem cells to differentiate into blood and immune system cells means they hold significant potential for use in treatment cancer, blood disorders, immunodeficiencies, and more.